Diana Millay

-Diana Claire Millay (June 7, 1934 – January 8, 2021) was an American actress.
+Diana Claire Millay (June 7, 1934 – January 8, 2021) was an American actress and writer.
 She primarily worked in television, guest starring in nearly 100 prime time shows, and played continuing roles on two daytime soap operas, Dark Shadows and The Secret Storm.

 Career

-Millay was born in Rye, New York, and started her career as a model, first as a child for the Montgomery Ward catalogue, and later as a top Conover model for John Robert Powers.
+Diana Millay was born in Rye, New York, and started her career as a model, first as a child for the Montgomery Ward catalogue, and later as a top Conover model for John Robert Powers.

-Every year during high school summer vacation, she appeared in summer stock productions, playing leading or featured roles in classic stage plays such as Our Hearts Were Young and Gay, The Girl on the Via Flaminia, Come Back, Little Sheba, Time of the Cuckoo, The Seven Year Itch, Ladies in Retirement, Bell, Book and Candle, Time Out for Ginger, Picnic, The Little Foxes, Tobacco Road, and Life With Father.
+Every year during high school summer vacation, she appeared in summer stock productions, playing leading or featured roles in classic stage plays such as Our Hearts Were Young and Gay; The Girl on the Via Flaminia; Come Back, Little Sheba; Time of the Cuckoo; The Seven Year Itch; Ladies in Retirement; Bell, Book and Candle; Time Out for Ginger; Picnic; The Little Foxes; Tobacco Road; and Life With Father.
 In total, she appeared in seven seasons of summer stock.